shaisachs/the-check/README.md

 No 11B.

-He wanders past departments he didn’t know existed—"Future Client Possibilities"—"Vertical Strategy Optimizations"—"Meta-Client Alignment."
+He wanders past departments he didn’t know existed - "Future Client Possibilities" - "Vertical Strategy Optimizations" - "Meta-Client Alignment."
 He wonders if these floors existed yesterday.

 Eventually he finds it: a door between two unused printers, unmarked except for a small plaque that reads "11B" in a font that looks apologetic.

----

-### 13. Meeting Alma

 The room is too quiet.